authgear/authgear-server/docs/specs/saml.md

 The hook will receive an object, containing the following fields:

 - `user`: The user profile object.
 It will be same as the JSON object you got when calling the `oauth2/userinfo` endpoint.
-- `saml_attributes`: The resulting saml attributes from the previous mappings step.
+- `saml_attributes`: The resulting SAML attributes from the previous mappings step.
 If the hook is the first step, it will be an empty object `{}`.

 Here is an example of the payload: